Constructions of torsion-free countable, amenable, weakly mixing groups: Introduction

 \section{Introduction}

-Weak mixing of a group action on a measure space is a property stronger than ergodicity and it plays an important role in the modern theory of dynamical systems (see for instance \cite{Gl03}, \cite{BG04} and the references there).
-For the actions of cyclic groups, it was introduced by Koopman and von Neumann in \cite{KvN32}.
-Later von Neumann \cite{vN34} introduced the class of so-called `minimally almost periodic groups', which can be characterized by the property that any ergodic measure preserving action of such a group on a finite measure space is in fact weakly mixing.
-At present, it is customary to call such groups weakly mixing or WM groups for short.
-Whereas at the beginning of the development of subject, the locally compact groups mostly were involved, in recent investigations, abstract groups started playing an important role.
-The case, where a group is amenable, attracted special attention in the paper of Bergelson and Furstenberg \cite{BF}, establishing a relation between the WM property and the Ramsey theory (see also recent \cite{BCRZ14}).
-For a finitely generated group, to be a WM group is the same as to have no nontrivial finite quotients.
-For infinitely generated amenable groups property WM is equivalent to have no nontrivial finite quotients or abelian quotients (see Proposition \ref{prop:char} below).
-Thus locally finite simple groups, like the group $\Alt_{\textrm{fin}}(\N)$ of finitary even permutations of $\N$ for instance, are WM.
+Weak mixing of a group action on a measure space is a property stronger than ergodicity.
+It plays an important role in the modern theory of dynamical systems (see for instance \cite{Gl03}, \cite{BG04}, and the references there).
+For actions of cyclic groups, it was introduced by Koopman and von Neumann in \cite{KvN32}.
+Later, von Neumann introduced the class of so-called ``minimally almost periodic groups'' (\cite{vN34}, see also \cite{vNW40}), which can be characterized by the property that every ergodic measure-preserving action of such a group on a finite measure space is in fact weakly mixing.
+At present, it is customary to call such groups \emph{weakly mixing groups}, or \emph{WM groups} for short.
+At the beginning of the development of the subject, locally compact groups were involved; but abstract groups play an important role in recent investigations, and we restrict the discussion to them in the present article.
+The case of amenable groups attracted special attention in the paper of Bergelson and Furstenberg \cite{BF}, establishing a relation between the WM property and Ramsey theory (see also the recent \cite{BCRZ14}).

+For finitely generated groups, property WM is the same as having no nontrivial finite quotients (see \ref{1FROMprop:char} and \ref{2FROMprop:char} in Proposition \ref{prop:char} below).
+For amenable groups (finitely generated or not), property WM is equivalent to having no nontrivial finite quotients or abelian quotients (\ref{3FROMprop:char} in Proposition \ref{prop:char}).
+Thus locally finite simple groups, such as the group $\Alt_{\textrm{fin}}(\N)$ of finitary even permutations of $\N$, are WM.
 These groups are torsion groups.

-A few years ago V. Bergelson, in a private discussion with the first author, raised the following question: \begin{question} Does there exist a countable, \emph{torsion-free, amenable,} WM group? \end{question} We give a positive answer to this question providing examples satisfying some additional properties.
+A few years ago V.\ Bergelson, in a private discussion with the first author, raised the following question: